MiguelValentine/goplc/README.md

 ## Thanks

-<a href="https://github.com/cmseaton42/node-ethernet-ip">node-ethernet-ip</a> project gave me a lot of inspiration。
+<a href="https://github.com/cmseaton42/node-ethernet-ip">node-ethernet-ip</a> project gave me a lot of inspiration.

 ## The API